 5. The end of the tribulation period will usher in the return of Christ to the earth with His saints (Revelation 19:11-16) to judge the living (Matthew 25:31-46) and to establish a universal 1,000 year reign (Millennium) of righteousness on the earth (Revelation 20:6; Isaiah 11).

-7. Also folowing the millennial reign of Christ and the Great White Throne Judgment, the heavens and earth will be destroyed or melted (2 Peter 3:10), the new heaven and earth with the new Jerusalem will be established (Revelation 21:1-2), the saints of God will enjoy eternal bliss in the presence of God (Revelation 21:3-5), and God will reign eternally over all spheres (1 Corinthians 15:24-28).
+7. Also following the Millennial reign of Christ and the Great White Throne Judgment, the heavens and earth will be destroyed or melted (2 Peter 3:10), the new heaven and earth with the new Jerusalem will be established (Revelation 21:1-2), the saints of God will enjoy eternal bliss in the presence of God (Revelation 21:3-5), and God will reign eternally over all spheres (1 Corinthians 15:24-28).